matija92/webtransport-golang-demo/README.md

 ## Demo explanation

-- Pre-run scripts take an input mp4 file and extract all h264 frames as separate files using FFMpeg (sample video provided in `server/data/sample/640/sample-640.mp4`)
+- Pre-run scripts take an input mp4 file and extracts all h264 frames as separate files, using FFMpeg.
+A few sample videos are provided in `data/` directory
-- The Golang server loads all raw frames from disk into memory, and then adds minimal binary header information before serializing each frame.
-Specifically (`type`: [keyframe, delta], `timestamp`: <in_microseconds>), as required by `EncodedVideoCunk`([docs](https://developer.mozilla.org/en-US/docs/Web/API/EncodedVideoChunk))
+- The server loads all raw frames from disk into memory, and loops the video whenever a client connects
+-  A 14 byte binary header is added, with aditional information about the frame, before serialization.
+The header contains (`type`: [keyframe, delta], `timestamp`: <in_microseconds>), as required by `EncodedVideoCunk`([docs](https://developer.mozilla.org/en-US/docs/Web/API/EncodedVideoChunk))
 ```Golang
 type FrameType uint16